nwjs/nw.js/docs/For Developers/Building NW.js.md

 [TOC]

 !!! important
+    Starting from 0.17, we switched to the new build configuration system GN and Ninja in Chromium upstream.
+The Node.js in NW is still build with GYP/Ninja
     This document is written for latest **NW 0.13** or later.
 For legacy build instructions, please read the [wiki page](https://github.com/nwjs/nw.js/wiki/Building-nw.js) on GitHub.
     See our buildbot for official build configuration and steps: http://buildbot-master.nwjs.io:8010/waterfall